Czechoslovak government-in-exile: Planning for the future

 Beneš hoped for a restoration of the Czechoslovak state in its pre-Munich form after the anticipated Allied victory, a false hope.

 Beneš determined to strengthen Czechoslovak security against future German aggression through alliances with Poland and the Soviet Union.
 The Soviet Union, however, objected to a tripartite Czechoslovak-Polish-Soviet commitment.
 In December 1943, Beneš's government concluded a treaty with the Soviets.
-Beneš's interest in maintaining friendly relations with the Soviet Union was motivated also by his desire to avoid Soviet encouragement of a postwar communist coup in Czechoslovakia.
-Beneš worked to bring Czechoslovak communist exiles in the United Kingdom into cooperation with his government, offering far-reaching concessions, including nationalization of heavy industry and the creation of local people's committees at the war's end.
-In March 1945, he gave key cabinet positions to Czechoslovak communist exiles in Moscow.
+Beneš's interest in maintaining friendly relations with the Soviet Union was motivated also by his desire to avoid Soviet encouragement of a postwar Communist coup in Czechoslovakia.
+Beneš worked to bring Czechoslovak Communist exiles in the United Kingdom into cooperation with his government, offering far-reaching concessions, including nationalization of heavy industry and the creation of local people's committees at the war's end.
+In March 1945, he gave key cabinet positions to Czechoslovak Communist exiles in the USSR.

 The "German problem"

 During the latter years of the war, Beneš worked toward resolving the German minority problem and received consent from the Allies for a solution based on a postwar transfer of the Sudeten German population.
-Especially after the Nazi reprisals for the assassination of Reinhard Heydrich, most of the Czech resistance groups demanded, based on German Nazi terror during occupation, the "final solution of the German question" (konečné řešení německé otázky) which would have to be "solved" by deportation of the ethnic Germans to Germany and Austria.
+Especially after the Nazi reprisals for the assassination of Heydrich, most of the Czech resistance groups demanded, based on German Nazi terror during occupation, the "final solution of the German question" (konečné řešení německé otázky) which would have to be "solved" by deportation of the ethnic Germans to Germany and Austria.

 These demands were adopted by the Government-in-Exile, which sought the support of the Allies for this proposal, beginning in 1943.
 The Government-in-Exile promulgated a series of laws that are now referred to as the "Beneš decrees".
 One part of these decrees dealt with the status of ethnic Germans and Hungarians in postwar Czechoslovakia, including the confiscation of their property, anticipating their future deportation (see expulsion of Germans from Czechoslovakia, and Hungarians in Slovakia).
 However, the final agreement authorizing the forced population transfer of the Germans was not reached until 2 August 1945 at the end of the Potsdam Conference.